BioinfoMachineLearning/cryoppp/README.md

 # CryoPPP: A Large Expert-Curated Cryo-EM Image Dataset for Machine Learning Protein Particle Picking
-This repository contains scripts used to crawl, download, process, annotate, and post procress CryoEM protein particle picking (CryoPPP) dataset.
+This repository contains scripts used to crawl, download, process, annotate, and post procress the CryoEM protein particle picking (CryoPPP) dataset.

 ## Data Download and Extraction in one of the three ways